 Upon creating research questions, research structure according to Onweuegbuzie and Leech (2006) was used.
 Therefore, key research questions were not given as hypothesis and thereby directed only in foreseeing the expected connection degree of independent and dependent variables in experimental and control groups as well as statistically significant differences of these connections among the mentioned groups.
-Research questions in this research refer to understanding the connection of data acquired with quantitative methods of data collection and analysis on one hand, and data acquired with qualitative methods of data collection and interpretation of the studied phenomena in a new light using the combined approach of the quantitative and qualitative data interpretation.
+Research questions in this research refer to understanding the connection of data acquired with quantitative methods of data collection and analysis on one hand, and data acquired with qualitative methods of data collection and analysis on the other hand.
+Namely, the desire was to give a deep explanation and interpretation of the studied phenomena in a new light using the combined approach of the quantitative and qualitative data interpretation.